FindingTheInvisibleHand/electric-companies-USA/README.md

 * A deal between **NextEra Energy** and Google to revive the **Duane Arnold** nuclear facility in Iowa
 * An **$80 billion** nuclear investment agreement between the U.S. government and **Westinghouse Electric Company**

-These examples highlight a clear trend: whether through nuclear power or broader grid expansion, the U.S. energy system must scale rapidly to meet the demands of AI and the data centers that sustain it.
+These examples highlight a clear trend: whether through nuclear power or broader grid expansion, the U.S. energy system must scale rapidly to meet the demands of AI and their power-hungry corollary: data centers.

 ---